QuaternionX/artoolkit-docs/6_Unity/unity_on_ios.md

     -   Script call optimization: Fast.

 ##Building Xcode Project Exported from Unity
-Once the Xcode project has been exported from Unity, the following adjustments should be made in Xcode Acclerate.framework will need to be added (in addition to the Unity-selected frameworks).
+Once the Xcode project has been exported from Unity, the following adjustments should be made in Xcode:

+Acclerate.framework will need to be added (in addition to the Unity-selected frameworks).
 ![Screenshot of Accelerate.framework being added.][accelerate_screenshot]

 For reference, the complete list of iOS frameworks and libraries required for correct linking is: